MobiSolutions/sample-logging-library/README.md

 General idea:

 #####"sample-android-app" directory
 is the android project where one can find a button, pressing on it will initiate a log event which will be uploaded to the server.
-In this sample the logs are mocked to be uploaded to "http://office.mobi.ee/~karlmartin/api/logs/save/"
+In this sample the logs are mocked to be uploaded to [this sample endpoint](http://office.mobi.ee/~karlmartin/api/logs/save/)

 #####"sample-event-logging-library" directory
 is the library project which will take care of the logs